-In accordance with FERC regulations, NEPA, and CEQA, SMUD will host three formal scoping meetings.
-At the scoping meetings, all resource agencies, Native American tribes, citizens' groups, businesses, the counties and the cities in which the proposed project is located, any responsible or public agency under CEQA, other organizations, and other interested persons are invited to orally provide recommendations to SMUD and FERC concerning the adequacy of issues (environmental and social) that have been identified to date through ALP.
-In addition, SMUD will offer a one-day tour of the UARP on Friday, September 12.
-The meeting dates that have been established are:
+In accordance with FERC regulations, NEPA, and CEQA, SMUD and FERC hosted three formal scoping meetings.
+At the scoping meetings, all resource agencies, Native American tribes, citizens' groups, businesses, the counties and the cities in which the proposed project is located, any responsible or public agency under CEQA, other organizations, and other interested persons were invited to orally provide recommendations to SMUD and FERC concerning the adequacy of issues (environmental and social) that have been identified to date through the ALP.
+In addition, SMUD offered a one-day tour of the UARP on Friday, September 12, 2003.
+The scoping meetings and site visit were announced in local newspapers and in the Federal Register.
+The meeting dates, times, and locations were:

-Date Time Location September 9 Tuesday 6:00 pm - 8:00 pm SMUD Customer Services Center 6301 S Street Sacramento September 10 Wednesday 9:00 am - 4:00 pm SMUD Customer Services Center 6301 S Street Sacramento September 11 Thursday 6:00 pm - 8:00 pm Building C, County Government Center 2850 Fairlane Court Placerville
+Date (2003) Time Location September 9 Tuesday 6:00 pm - 8:00 pm SMUD Customer Services Center 6301 S Street Sacramento September 10 Wednesday 9:00 am - 4:00 pm SMUD Customer Services Center 6301 S Street